fbpx

 Close this search box.

-Classroom Management Posters for Teachers
+Easy Classroom Management for Elementary Teachers

 Show Me.

-The words “show me” are important because they call attention to the behaviors that you want to see.
-You can allow students to model the appropriate behaviors for the rest of the class.
 For example, do you have that one kid who always slides to his spot on the carpet?
 Let THAT student be the one to show everyone how to sit on the floor safely!
-Using this method also allows you to give immediate and specific feedback.

 It might sound like this: